Domestic Abuse

 Q: Can an abused person press criminal charges against the offending partner?

 A: Yes.
-Domestic Violence is a crime.
+Domestic violence is a crime.
 If you are abused, immediately call the police or prosecuting attorney’s office.
-Get hospital treatment and keep records of injuries, names of witnesses, police officers, and medical attendants.
+As a victim, you may help the investigation or testify in court.
+If so, you may want to keep records of injuries, names of witnesses, police officers, and medical attendants.
 Get copies of medical reports.
 A temporary restraining order may be requested to keep your partner away from your school, home, and work (A.R.S. §13-3601 & A.R.S. §13-3602).

 Q: What is an Order of Protection?

-• Orders the defendant not to commit acts of domestic violence;
+• Order the defendant not to commit acts of domestic violence;

-• Gives the plaintiff exclusive use of a house that both people previously shared;
+• Order giving the plaintiff exclusive use of a house that both people previously shared;

-• Prevents the defendant from coming near the house or apartment, place of employment, or school of the plaintiff;
+• Order preventing the defendant from coming near the house or apartment, place of employment, or school of the plaintiff;

-• May prohibit the defendant from possessing guns; and
+• An order prohibiting the defendant from possessing guns; and/or

-• Includes any other relief necessary for the protection of the plaintiff.
+• Any other relief necessary for the protection of the plaintiff.

 Laws may have changed since the last time this article was updated.
 The current and most up-to-date laws can be accessed here.